 Macadamia is light-medium neutral with a golden beige hue that won’t fall flat in the afternoon.

 Creamy is one of the few off-whites that can hold its own in an east-facing room.
 It warms up the space without being overly yellow.

 Techno Gray is a warm greige.
-With just a hint of green undertone, this color will hold its warmth in the cool afternoon light of an east-facing room.
+With just a tiny hint of green hue bias, this color will hold its warmth in the cool afternoon light of an east-facing room.

 Natural Light in West-Facing Rooms

 Mornings in west-facing rooms have a more subdued light.
 After noon, the light gradually appears warmer and brighter, increasing in intensity later in the day.
 Rooms with western exposures work well with both cool and warm colors, but bear in mind that afternoon sun will emphasize the strength and depth of warmer tones.

 Neutral Paint Colors for West-Facing Rooms

 SW 7531 Canvas Tan is more brown without being too yellow.

 Gentle Cream is a versatile neutral that doesn’t lean too golden in western sunlight.

-Stonington Gray is a cooler neutral that offers some counterbalance to the afternoon sunlight.
+Stonington Gray is a slightly cooler near neutral that offers some counterbalance to the afternoon sunlight.

 Rooms with 2 or More Exposures

 If you’ve got windows on multiple walls, then you’re dealing with multiple exposures (yikes!)
 Consider which window lets in the most unobstructed light.
 Generally speaking, you’ll want to pay more attention to the dominant exposure in the room.
 The good news is that you’ll have a bit more flexibility when it comes to your personal color preference.

 A room with southern-western exposure will have warm, bright light that gets increasingly brighter after midday, whereas a northern-eastern exposure will have cool, gray light throughout the day.
 A room with southern-eastern windows tends have a soft, warm glow throughout the day, bright in the morning, a bit washed out at noon, with the intensity of the afternoon sun mellowed out by the eastern exposure.
 Rooms with a northern-western exposure tend to be cool and gray all day, with just a bit of warm light in the afternoon.